 - Persistent proteinuria (protein in the urine) means CKD is present.

-- African Americans, Hispanics, Pacific Islanders, Native Americans and Seniors are at increased risk.
+- African Americans, Hispanics, Pacific Islanders, American Indians and Seniors are at increased risk.

-- Three simple tests can detect CKD: blood pressure, urine albumin and serum creatinine.
+- Two simple tests can detect CKD: blood pressure, urine albumin and serum creatinine.

 What causes CKD?